anyaschukin/Multilayer-Perceptron/README.md

 <img src="https://github.com/anyashuka/Multilayer-Perceptron/blob/master/img/learning_curve.png" width="500">

+#### -b (--mini_batch)
-**-b (--mini_batch)** trains the neural network on mini-batches of size 32.
+Trains the neural network on mini-batches of size 32.
 The advantage here is it introduces enough noise in each gradient update to avoid getting trapped in local minima, while allowing a fast convergence (as opposed to batch or SGD).

+#### -e evaluation
-**-e evaluation** outputs metrics which give us a deeper look into the model's performance.
+Outputs metrics which give us a deeper look into the model's performance.

 ![evaluation metrics](https://github.com/anyashuka/Multilayer-Perceptron/blob/master/img/evaluation_metrics.png)